Hawaii Massage Therapist State Requirements

 Continuing Education (CE) Requirements:

-Continuing education is necessary for staying current in your practice.
-Here’s what you can expect:
+Continuing your education and training requirements is necessary for staying current in your practice.
+Here's what you can expect:

 This structured approach ensures you remain compliant with the regulations, keeping your skills up-to-date and allowing continued practice in Hawaii.